 Based at the University Hospitals of Leicester, we serve the educational needs of healthcare practitioners in Acute & Emergency Medicine across the East Midlands, UK

-Simulation is usually run by the education fellows.
-A consultant will help facilitate when available.
+Simulation is available to all local acute & emergency medicine clinicians and is typically run weekly by our education team.
 It is an opportunity to learn, and can be used to complete a DOPS or Mini-CEX (request when booking).

-They run on a Wednesday afternoon.
-You are able to book into 1 simulation per afternoon and will be allowed 40 minutes off the shop floor to attend.
+Bookable sessions are available every Wednesday from 9am-5pm.
+You can book into 1 simulation per afternoon and will be allowed 40 minutes off the shopfloor to attend.

-Simulations are run in Bay 5 of the Emergency Room unless otherwise stated (if there is a change of venue for any reason then we will contact you).
+Simulations are run in Bay 5 of Resus/ER unless otherwise stated (if there is a change of venue for any reason then we will contact you).

-Occasionally the pressure on the department means that resus is occasionally full and simulation cannot be conducted.
-We will either try to provide another form of education but it may be necessary to cancel the session.
-If this is the case, we will contact you.
+Occasionally, the pressure on the department means that the Resus/ER is occasionally full and simulation cannot be conducted.
+We will either try to provide another form of education but it may be necessary to cancel the session on the day.
+If this is the case, we will contact you as soon as possible.

-Prior to your simulation, we will talk you through our sim-man and what he is and isn’t capable of so you know what to expect during the simulation.
+Prior to your simulation, we will talk you through our SimMan and what it is and isn’t capable of so you know what to expect during the simulation.

-You will be expected to be yourself, with capabilities of your current grade.
-If you feel you need help ask for it!
+You will be expected to be yourself and act within the capabilities of your current grade.
+If you feel you need help – just ask.

 There will be as few faculty as possible in the simulation bay to make it as realistic as possible.

 Simulations are run in real-time as with a real patient.
 There is no ‘fast-forwarding’ as with many life support courses.
 If a procedure would take 10 minutes in real life, expect it to take 10 minutes in the sim.

-You can send us a Mini-CEX assessment to complete based on the simulation (for CT3 ED trainees, please note that the cardiac arrest and trauma assessments will not be able to be done as simulation.
-They can add to evidence, but you will need an assessment on real patients for these curriculum items).
+You can send us a DOPS or Mini-CEX assessment to complete based on the simulation.
+(NB: for CT3 ED trainees – the cardiac arrest and trauma assessments will not be able to be done as simulation.
+They can add to evidence, but you will need an assessment on real patients for these curriculum items.)